anakic/querystorm-docs/New docs/DataContext.md

 To define a data context class, right click on the project node and click "Add"=>"DataContext class".

 ![Add data context](../Images/add_datacontext_menu.png)

+QueryStorm's data context works much like an object-relational mapper.
+The datacontext class specifies the tables and relations that will be available to user code.
+Strongly typed classes (that represent table rows) are generated behind the scenes each time the data context file is saved.

 ### Adding tables